Temple Bnai Israel is located in Willimantic, Connecticut. We are an open and welcoming community that blends Jewish traditions with modern life.

 If you would like to receive ZOOM links to our services and events, email your reqeust to: email@example.com

-Dear Friends, while we will not be meeting in person for a while, we can remain connected, and we are now offering Shabbat Services via ZOOM.
-If you are not familiar with it, here are two useful beginner guides: Using Zoom for the Very First Time https://bit.ly/3bsaOjz (One correction: on most computers, you won’t need an external microphone or headset.)
-How to Participate in a Zoom Meeting: Using the “Attendee Controls” https://bit.ly/2Ul23lu If you would like to be added to our email database to receive service announcements and log-in information so that you can join us, please email email@example.com; we hope to “see” you there!
+Dear Friends, though our Temple building is closed for the foreseeable future, we remain connected, and we are holding our services, discussion, and other events via ZOOM.
+If you are not familiar with ZOOM, here are two useful beginner guides: Using Zoom for the Very First Time https://bit.ly/3bsaOjz (on most computers, you won’t need an external microphone or headset.)
+How to Participate in a Zoom Meeting: Using the “Attendee Controls” https://bit.ly/2Ul23lu If you would like to be added to our email database to receive service announcements and log-in information so that you can join us, please email firstname.lastname@example.org; we hope to “see” you there!